vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 end
 ```

 Callbacks come in pretty handy with associtations huh?
 Now you can build a gun with or without ammunition.
-Via the hash **gun: gun** you provided the **cartridge** factory with the necessary information to create the association.
+Via the hash **gun: gun** you provided the **cartridge** factory with the necessary information to create the association via the **foreign_key**.

 ``` ruby
 spy_gun = create(:gun)